rahulXbarnwal/Soft-skills-Treasure-Hunt-Game/README.md

 <hr>

 The whole treasure Hunt Puzzle game assesses different soft skills of the player to find the epic treasure at the end of the game.
 There are different hints and dead ends present in the game with a final solution.
-Each level stores the number of tries of the user that he took to solve the level.
+Each level stores the time taken by the user to solve the level.

 ## Features